harshalawasthi/ConnectorDocs/articles/active-directory-saas-clarizen-tutorial.md

 12) Click **Save**.

-This starts the initial synchronization of any users and/or groups assigned to Clarizen in the Users and Groups section.
+This starts the initial synchronization of any users assigned to Clarizen in the Users section.
 The initial takes longer to perform than subsequent syncs, which occur approximately every 20 minutes as long as the service is running.
-You can use the **Synchronization Details** section to monitor progress and follow links to provisioning activity reports, which describe all actions performed by the provisioning service on your Clarizen app.

-## Configuring group object provisioning to Clarizen

-Provisioning of group objects from Azure AD to Clarizen.
-This is different from "assigning groups of users", in that the actual group object in addition to its members will be replicated from Azure AD to Clarizen.
-For example, if you have a group named "My Group" in Azure AD, an identitical group named "My Group" will be created inside Clarizen.

-### Attribute Mappings of group objects:

-1) In the **Attribute Mappings** section, review the group attributes that will be synchronized from Azure AD to Clarizen.
-Note that the attributes selected as **Matching** properties will be used to match the groups in Clarizen for update operations.

-2) Click **Save**.

-This result in any group objects assigned to Clarizen in the **Users and Groups** section being fully synchronized from Azure AD to Clarizen.
 You can use the **Synchronization Details** section to monitor progress and follow links to provisioning activity reports, which describe all actions performed by the provisioning service on your Clarizen app.

 For more information on how to read the Azure AD provisioning logs, see [Reporting on automatic user account provisioning](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-saas-provisioning-reporting).